iuri-pdista/Black-Horse/README.md

 - Another script to really steal the datas, sending them to some computer through server conection
 - Windows OS suport
-- Suport to the more than one file mode
 - Robustness
 - Versability